raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ## I Have a Question

 The guide for submitting a **question**.
 If you follow this guide, you help our maintainers and the community to answer your question as fast as possible.
-Or you can answer a question if you like, that would be suuuper helpful. 🥳
+Or you can answer a question if you like, that would be super helpful. 🥳

-### Before asking a question
+### Before you ask a question

 Read the documentation.
 Both for the [plugin](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/blob/main/README.md) and [Cloudinary in general](https://cloudinary.com/documentation).
 Read the existing questions, both on the plugin's [discussion board](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions) and in the [Cloudinary Community](https://community.cloudinary.com/).